ewusiessel/code-institute-first-project/README.md

 2. Select ewusiessel/code-institute-first-project from the list of repositories,
 3. Select Settings from the menu items near the top-right of the page.
 4. Scroll down to GitHub Pages section of the settings page.
-5. Click the drop-down menu labelled None and select Master Branch under Source
+5. Click the drop-down menu labelled None and select Master Branch under Source.
 6. The the page is automatically refreshed and the website is now deployed.
 7. Scroll down to the GitHub Pages section where you can retrieve the link to the deployed website.